 Frequently Asked Questions

-Parent tours begin in late September and continue through early January.
+Under normal circumstances, parent tours begin in late September and continue through early January.
 They begin at 8:30 AM with an orientation by Director of Admissions Rita Franklin, followed by classroom visits.
-Please allow two hours for this parent only event.
-Tours are a necessary first step to applying to the school.
+Our two-hour tours are a necessary first step to applying to the school.

 We are an inclusive community and actively recruit a diversity of learners and a diversity of families.
 The criteria we use to evaluate applicants includes academic and social readiness for each grade level, philosophical match between the school and families, and willingness on the part of families to support and participate in our community.

 We actively recruit a diverse population in terms of ethnicity, income, and family structure, including LGBTQ parents, single parents, adoptive, and foster parents.